4 Smart Degrees Veterans Should Consider

 3. Nursing

 Those who have served their country often have a desire to pursue a civilian career that is meaningful and contributes to the greater good.
-With the nursing shortage expected to reach over 260,000 by 2025, those who have a background in the military's medical corps may well discover that pursuing a career in nursing is a wise decision.
+With the American Association of Colleges of Nursing projecting the shortage of full-time registered nurses to reach nearly 64,000 by 2030, those who have a background in the military's medical corps may well discover that pursuing a career in nursing is a wise decision.

 A nursing career can offer the potential for career growth.
-By expanding your education and pursuing an advanced degree, nurses can become educators, managers, and practitioners, leading to more lucrative salaries.
-Speaking of money, Nurses get paid well, with LPNs averaging about $45,000 and registered nurses earning a median pay of $70,000.
+By expanding your education and pursuing an advanced degree, nurses can become educators, managers and practitioners, leading to more lucrative salaries.
+Speaking of money, nurses get paid well, with an annual average salary of about $64,000 for licensed practical nurses (LPNs) and topping $93,000 for registered nurses.

-Career satisfaction is high too.
-About 83% of nurses feel satisfied with their choice of nursing as a career, according to AMN Healthcare.
-Additionally, two-thirds of those surveyed said they would encourage others to pursue a career in nursing.
+Career satisfaction is high, too.
+About 92% of nurses feel satisfied with their choice of nursing as a career, per the Medscape Nurse Career Satisfaction Report.
 For those who like variety, nursing offers the opportunity to choose a specialty such as pediatrics, geriatrics, labor and delivery, and end-of-life care.

-Nursing degrees can vary from two-year to four-year programs, but most lead to state boards and certifications as a registered nurse.
-Those who have a bachelor's degree have many additional opportunities in case management, hospice, and infection prevention.
+Nursing degrees can vary from two- to four-year programs, but most lead to state boards and certifications as a registered nurse.
+Those who have a bachelor's degree have many additional opportunities in case management, hospice and infection prevention.

 4. Teaching